micro-nova/AmpliPi/docs/OVERVIEW.md

 The following optional accessories are available and can be purchased separately:

 - **AmpliPi Wall Panel**: Wall mountable touch panel that can control volume and playback for a zone or group of zones.
-Also includes two physical switches for light control.
+Also includes two physical switches for light control, intended to replace the light switch in the room it's installed in.
 - **AmpliPi Zone Expander**: Expansion unit to add more controllable zones.
 Up to 5 can be added to an AmpliPi controller for a total of 36 zones.

 ## App